Ricoh GR III vs Samsung NX500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Ricoh GR III and Samsung NX500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The GR III is a recent model that features in the current product line-up of Ricoh.
-In contrast, the NX500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NX500 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the NX500 from Samsung.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Samsung websites.
+Further information on the features and operation of the GR III and NX500 can be found, respectively, in the Ricoh GR III Manual (free pdf) or the online Samsung NX500 Manual.

 So how do things add up?
 Is the Ricoh GR III better than the Samsung NX500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.